pliosoft/react-enable/README.md

     </Features>
 ```

-Then, in the browser console, you can toggle features:
+Then in the browser console,
+ you can toggle features:

 ```js
 > window.feature.enable("foo")
 > window.feature.disable("foo")
 ```

+This can be useful for toggling features in production builds.